Best Unified Inbox for Teams in 2026

 3. Front

-Front serves a wide range of companies across industries with omnichannel unified inbox capabilities.
-The platform excels at embedding Salesforce and HubSpot context directly within email threads, eliminating tab-switching for sales and support teams.
+Front serves a wide range of companies across industries with its omnichannel unified inbox.
+Its standout trick is embedding Salesforce and HubSpot context right inside email threads, which cuts out the tab-switching for sales and support teams.

 Key Features